- Using data science algorithms to generate art and music? These 8 AI projects will blow your mind

 Personally, I also found these projects extremely useful for learning concepts which I previously considered difficult.
 It is much easier to understand an algorithm when you see it being applied to something fun and interesting.

 Can you think of other ways where Data Science can be applied (but currently isn’t)?
-Let’s discuss in the comments section below!You can also read this article on Analytics Vidhya's Android APP
+Let’s discuss in the comments section below!You can also read this article on our Mobile APP